o3de/sig-network/governance/SIG Network Charter.md

 - Publish multiplayer component standard architecture to be shared with SIGs for remote simulation (physics/animation)
 - Define and maintain network layer encryption, as a cross-cutting issue with `#sig-security`.
 - Define and maintain network testing, as a cross-cutting issue with `#sig-testing`.
+- Define and maintain cloud services testing for cloud service components accepted by SIG, as a cross-cutting issue with `#sig-testing`.
 - Items that span or require other SIGs or groups and how it relates to this SIG’s responsibilities.

 ## Out of Scope
 - Not responsible for sample projects unless projects are approved/accepted by SIG.
-- Not responsible for cloud or network services or interopability with such services.
+- Not responsible for cloud or network services or interoperability with such services.
 - Not responsible for 3rd party gems and code for network services.
 Contributors submitting such integrations are responsible for support.
 - Not responsible for best practices of network or services implementation.
 - Not responsible for networked tools implementation, outside of core responsibilities for multiplayer and cloud services, but may advise teams on best practices.